-Why should I create one?
+Why should I propose one?

-There are many reasons that you may want to create an MOU between UMD and an international institution with which you work regularly.
+There are many reasons that you may want to propose an MOU between UMD and an international institution with which you work regularly.
 For example, many external funding agencies require an MOU between the institutions of researchers who are making a joint application for a grant, to demonstrate that the two institutions support the proposal.

 Likewise, UMD’s international partners will often ask for a general MOU either ahead of, or in conjunction with, the creation of a specific program of collaboration, such as a formal student exchange program or a joint degree program.
 UMD in fact prefers that MOUs be linked to some specific planned collaboration, either in the immediate or near future.

-How do I create an MOU?
+How do I propose an MOU?

 - Contact Joe Scholten, associate director, Office of International Affairs, for guidance.

 - Contact your unit supervisor and your dean or division head to get their preliminary approval for your proposal.

 - Once you have these, fill out and submit the on-line International Partnership proposal form.

 - Once the proposal form has been reviewed and approved, work with OIA to draft the actual document.
 OIA has a template, which was crafted in collaboration with the Provost’s Office and the UMD Office of Legal Affairs, both of which must approve any UMD agreements.
 If your partner will accept the language of this UMD template, then approval proceeds more quickly on our side.